Other Treatments After Craniotomy

 After a craniotomy, medications are often prescribed to treat side effects and help you feel better.
 If you had surgery for a brain tumor, you may also have chemotherapy or radiation.

 If medications are prescribed, be sure to tell your doctor or pharmacist about any other medications you are already taking.
+If you have been treated for a brain abcess, you will likely be on antibiotics as well.

 You may need other medications to manage symptoms and side effects.
 Talk with your doctor if you have problems with nausea, stomach acid, or pain.